ehart-altair/SimpsonsParadox/README.md

-# SimpsonsParadox
-Function for automatically detecting Simpson's Paradox
+# SimpsonsParadox: Automatic Simpson's Paradox Detector

-## Description
+## Function Description
 This function will automatically detect Simpson’s pairs (i.e. pairs of independent and conditioning variables) in a dataset with a pre-defined DV using regression models.
-If the user hasn’t specified which model type to use, the function will use logistic regression if the DV is binary and one-versus-all logistic regression if the DV is but not binary.
+If the user hasn’t specified which model type to use, the function will use logistic regression if the DV is binary and one-versus-all logistic regression if the DV is discrete but not binary.
 Otherwise, the function will use linear regression.

 This function will also do pre-processing steps prior to checking the dataset: